All Episodes

 First of all, Trump is pretty supportive of it, which really made a lot of conservatives angry.

-But also that is not a threat against women.
+But also, that is not a threat against women.

 And I'll tell you what they are afraid of, Sean.

-And they have a legitimate fear of Trump.
+They are afraid of Trump, and they have a legitimate fear of Trump.

 If he does what he has promised, he will roll back the size and scope of government and government intrusion and government dependency by individuals on the state.

-Statists who want to expand centralized power and have people more and more dependent on government, redistribute redistributing wealth.
+Really what we're seeing in motion are statists, statists who want to expand centralized power and have people more and more dependent on government, redistributing wealth, you know, having everyone have their health care be dictated by the state.

 I mean, these kind of things.

-This is this is about statism.
+This is about statism.

-It is not about feminism, and it's about the two twenty twenty election and about getting another status in office.
+And it's about the 2020 election and about getting another status in office.

 That's what this is about.